themrinal/Python_Zero_to_Hero/II. Python Basics/Readme.md

 # **Chapter II: Python Basics**

 Welcome to **Chapter II: Python Basics** of the **Python - Zero to Hero** series.
 This chapter covers the fundamental concepts of Python, including syntax, variables, data types, and more.
+Note that I have used Jypiter Notebook to write and execute the programs.

 ## 📖 Topics Covered